An inviting wooden sauna with an open door, demonstrating where to put a sauna in your house for easy access.

 Heater Type and Location

 Selecting the right type of heater can make a big impact on your sauna’s efficiency needs.
-Electric heaters have an easy convenience but wood-burning electric appliances have a cozy, crackling experience you just can’t replicate.
+Electric heaters have easy convenience, but wood-burning electric appliances have a cozy, crackling experience you just can’t replicate.

 Infrared heaters heat up quickly, which is one of the things the infrared heaters advantages that they the most known for.
 Placement of the heater is critical for the heater to properly distribute heat evenly throughout the entire sauna.